Alexander Lukashenko: Economy

-Lukashenko's early economic policies aimed to prevent issues that occurred in other post-Soviet states, such as the establishment of oligarchic structures and mass unemployment.
+Lukashenko's early economic policies aimed to prevent issues that have occurred in other post-Soviet states, such as the establishment of oligarchic structures and mass unemployment.
 The unemployment rate for the country at the end of 2011 was at 0.6% of the population (of 6.86 million eligible workers), a decrease from 1995, when unemployment was 2.9% with a working-eligible population of 5.24 million.
-The per-capita gross national income rose from US$1,423 in 1993 to US$5,830 at the end of 2011.
+The per-capita gross national income rose from in 1993 to at the end of 2011.